A-Town Down Under: Championship pursuits and disbandment (2024–2025)

 On the September 6, 2024, episode of SmackDown, A-Town Down Under faced Kevin Owens in a 2-on-1 handicap match but were unsuccessful as Theory was pinned, after the match Waller carried on the attack on Kevin Owens and the two double teamed Owens and then left.
 On the September 13, 2024, episode of SmackDown, Austin Theory and Grayson Waller faced Kevin Owens and his mystery partner Randy Orton in a tag team match but were unsuccessful.

 After a promo on social media the previous week, Theory and Waller returned to NXT on September 24, challenging Fraxiom (Nathan Frazer and Axiom) for the NXT Tag Team Championship, which they accepted.
 Later that night, they defeated Cedric Alexander and Je'Von Evans following a backstage confrontation.
 On the October 8 episode of NXT, they failed to win the titles from Fraxiom.

 On the January 24 episode of SmackDown, it was announced by SmackDown general manager Nick Aldis that A-Town Down Under would be moving to the Raw brand as part of the transfer window.

 On the July 21 episode of Raw, Waller aligned himself with The New Day after it was reported Theory suffered a legitimate injury, quietly disbanding the team.
+Theory would return and align with The Vision in December of that year.